davidhemp/HPC-Carpentry/iridis4/_episodes/15-transferring-files.md

 Sometimes you may also want to compress the archive to save space and speed up the transfer.
-However, you should be aware that for large amounts of data compressing and un-compressing can take longer than transferring the un-compressed data  so you may not want to transfer.
+However, you should be aware that for large amounts of data compressing and un-compressing can take longer than transferring the un-compressed data.
 To create a compressed archive using `tar` we add the `-z` option and add the `.gz` extension to the file to indicate it is compressed, e.g.: